Yoimiya42/Object_Oriented_Programming__Java/COMP0004/Revision/Revision.md

     // Do something
 }
 ```
-- Using `try-catch-finally` to handle exception:
+- Using `try-catch-finally` to handle exception in the client code:
+- `finally` block always executes, regardless of whether an exception was thrown or caught.
 ```java
 public void clientMethod() {
     try {